10 Secret Ingredients to Get Powerful Sunflare

 - This technique works best when the sun is not directly overhead.
 Look for times where the sun is lower in the sky.

 - Edges work great.
-While you can get sunflare and the starburst effect in mid sky, you can get even more dynamic results when it gazes the edge of a building or object.
+While you can get sunflare and the starburst effect in mid sky, you can get even more dynamic results when it grazes the edge of a building or object.

 - A lens hood “can” be your friend.
 If you want a hazy look, take it off.
 If you want a bolder starburst flare effect, keep it on to enhance the contrast.